Zabranjeno/Notes/README.md

 I meet a guy called Marko Grbić, whome I spend time smoking pot with until he rapes me, hits some kid while I let him drive my dads car, and also gives me Trip, a drug.

-I get a job at hearing aids company, but I develop schizofrenia there, after which I end up ratting on Andrejs dad, who ends up in prison, and me fired.
+I get a job at hearing aids company, but I endure some kind of strange attack there on my psyche involving company pc and phone line, after which I end up ratting on Andrejs dad, who ends up in prison, and me fired.

+Andrej drives me to Zemunik, some kind of mental institution, but I don't remember 1 sec of my time spent there.

+I'm fine for a while after treatment in zemunik, but get shizoaffective personality disorder a year or two later and parents take me to hospital.

 I get schizofrenia meds but my devices are getting hacked for the next 20+ years, what I report to cops 13y later who seem to beat up Andrej, but to no effect.

 I'm working mostly as a security guard and as a cab driver for a short while.
-I learn cybersec by googling to protect myself, change roughly 20 gf's and 20 computers, and I end up bleeding from my behind once a month for the next 20y+ since I got schizo.
+I learn cybersec by googling to protect myself, and change roughly 20 gf's and 20 computers.

+Andrej is gifting me $10 coupon for cex.io so I can mine crypto.
+I buy hashing power and proceed to mine crypto for the next 15y.

+It seems some kind of command word is in my subconsciousness which makes me submissive and not remembering what happened while under that spell.

-I meet 2 girls, Sandra Dragutin and Antonija Čurković, in Sandra I fall inlove with, but she ends up hypnoing me and raping me under hypnosis while Antonia attempts the same, but I think unsuccesfully.
+I meet 2 girls, Sandra Dragutin and Antonija Čurković, in Sandra I fall inlove with, but she ends up using that word on me and raping me while Antonia attempts the same, but I think unsuccesfully.

 On Iskrica, I meet a girl called Mira Čačić.
 She buys me a husky and I move to Zagreb to live with her.
 We break up 7 months later after I suspect she tried to stay pregnant with someone else.
+Later on it ocurred to me Sandra told her how she can hypno me if she wants a baby.

 I return to Zadar but my dad also turns against me and ends up sleeping with Jadranka.
 I also suspect someone paid him to replace my dog with almost identical one.
 This new dog isn't healthy and doesn't like me.

+I meet a very ugly girl called Paula or Paola but she only wants to stay pregnant so I dump her without ever caming inside her.

 Filip is tricking me into marrying some girl.
 I fail to see the bride face because of veo, and I think I'm just a witness.
 To this day I still don't know if wedding went through and if I'm married or not.